 The organization of this event is entirely supported by sponsors, as registration is free of charge for attendees.

-- Laurent Dinh, Google Brain
+- Awa Dieng, Google Brain & Mila

 Contact the organizers: firstname.lastname@example.org

-Contact the inclusion and diversity chairs: email@example.com
+Contact the diversity and inclusion chairs: email@example.com

 Stay updated on the conference at @SymposiumAi